In this article, I will talk about how to remove wig glue properly.

 My name is Lori, and I love wearing wigs and dancing.
 I use wig glue to secure my wigs from slipping off, especially when I dance or exercise.

-Over the years, I have tried many different methods to remove wig glue on your skin, hairline, and on your wigs too.
+Over the years, I have tried many different methods to remove wig glue on my skin, hairline, and on my wigs too.
 Some of the methods work well on sensitive skin too!
 Today, I will share the detailed steps of my most preferred ways to remove wig glue, together with some useful tips.

 Let’s get started with the methods!

-Removing Wig Glue on your Hairline and Skin
+How to Remove Wig Glue on your Hairline and Skin (2 Best Methods)

 Depending on whether you have sensitive skin or not, there are two ways to remove wig glue from your skin and hairline.
 Here is a handy tip for both methods: only apply the wig glue below your hairline and avoid the edges.